badger-dowdeswell/Simple-Database-using-JSON/README.md

 ## Creating the Database folders

 GitHub does not store example database folders for this project.
-They need to be created individually on each developers computer and shared separately.
-Follow these steps to set up a local copy of the database:
+They need to be created individually on each developers computer and shared separately between the team members if you wish to.

+Follow these steps to set up a local copy of the database on your computer:

 - Create a new folder in the Simple_Database\bin\Debug folder called Database (note the capital D in Database)
 - create a new folder called customer (lowercase c) ih the folder Database.